wesslen/minimal-mistakes/_posts/2017-01-07-nc-state-senator-facebook-posts.md

 !["HB2" and "Bathroom Safety" Topics from STM Analysis of NC State Senators' Facebook Posts](/images/STM-senate4.png)

 This chart shows the expected difference in each topic's probability given a senator's party.
-Therefore, each dot is the point estimated change along with a line that indicates an estimate's 95% confidence interval.
+Each dot is the estimated point difference with a line that indicates the estimate's 95% confidence interval.
 The labels are interpretations based on the most likely words per topic.

 Topics on the left hand side are more Republican topics like "Presidential Election", "Bathroom Safety", and the "Economy/Jobs".
 On the other hand, three topics much more likely to be a Democratic senator include "HB2", "Gerrymandering", and "#WeAreNotThis", which is a hashtag movement opposing Republican's legislation surrounding HB2 and other bills.